 Experts continue to monitor the situation and any possible changes to travel advice will be informed by the best possible scientific input.

-New measures will extend visas for foreign nationals already in the UK and who are unable to return home, until at least 31 May 2020.
+New measures extend visas for foreign nationals who are already in the UK and unable to return home.
 Anyone who cannot leave the UK before the expiry of their leave due to travel restrictions or self-isolation, must contact the Coronavirus Immigration Team (CIT) by email to advise of their situation.
 The email address is: CIH@homeoffice.gov.uk.
-The requirement to contact the Coronavirus Immigration Team applies to individuals of any nationality whose leave has expired on or after 24 January 2020 or will expire by 31 May 2020.

 Current visa rules require people in certain categories to return to their home country to apply for a new visa if they wish to remain in the UK for a different purpose (e.g. student or skilled worker).
 In light of the COVID-19 outbreak, the Home Office is waiving the requirement that such applications are made overseas and will allow switching into these routes to be made from within the UK.